 The Society is affiliated to the Dorset Branch of the Campaign to Protect Rural England (CPRE) and as such it seeks to forward the aims of the CPRE.
 These are broadly to preserve the countryside as it develops, from abuse or disfigurement or any injuries to its amenities and, with this in view, to seek the co-operation of local authorities, landowners and others concerned.

-Membership of the Society is open to anyone interested in furthering the Society’s aims and objects; currently the Society has well over 350 members and is managed by a Committee elected at the Annual General Meeting held in the Spring.
+Membership of the Society is open to anyone interested in furthering the Society’s aims and objects; currently the Society has well over 350 members (although currently membership stands at just over 100) and is managed by a Committee elected at the Annual General Meeting held in the Spring.
 There is a Sub-Committee which deals with conservation matters and planning issues.
 It spearheads the Society’s campaigns against perceived threats arising from unsympathetic development proposals affecting Purbeck’s heritage and the unique environment of our towns, villages, countryside and coastline.
 The Society is a consultee on all planning applications in the whole Purbeck District area, although its main concerns focus on the historic Isle of Purbeck, i.e. that area south of the River Frome.
 It does, however, keep an eye on development proposals in Wareham due to their possible impact on the Isle of Purbeck

 During the Winter, the Society organises monthly lectures on a wide range of subjects and, in the Summer season, arranges field trips to historic sites and places of heritage interest, as well as those that illustrate the special quality of our environment.
 We hope thereby to encourage a greater interest and awareness amongst our members and, that in turn, they will actively support the Society’s efforts to prevent the despoliation of the heritage passed down to us.